konstantinay/Digital-Communications/README.md

 University Project for core course Digital Communications

 MATLAB codes for implementing:
-* PCM Coding with Non-Uniform Quantization
+* PCM Coding with Non-Uniform Quantization (Lloyd Max)
 * Adaptive Delta Modulation

 and using them on 2 sources a) an AR(1) procedure and b) an image to measure entropy and SQNR